fetchai/ledger/docs/branching-model.md

 ## Integration (pull requests)

 At the point when a change has been made and wants to be reintegrated, it is expected that the developer would push all the updates to their personal fork and then create a pull request to merge all the changes into the code base.
+The pull request title must contain the Jira ticket number(s) it is associated with, to allow the Jira <-> GitHub plugin to link them automatically.

 At this point, there is a chance for fellow developers on the project to review these changes and suggest modifications and/or improvements.
 This is also the usual point to run integrated CI checks against the changes.